-The results are consistent with the results of Tie et al. (2003b) (FTUV) and Liu et al.

-- 10 (2006) (Fast-J).
-In this study $J(O^{1}D)$ is generally lower that in Liu et al. (2006); a slightly higher total ozone column (325 DU) was used in comparison with Liu et al. (2006) (300 DU).
-However, the pattern is faithfully reproduced by Fast-JX: For the low-cloud case (a), $J(O^{1}D)$ increases above and throughout most of the cloud.
-The maximum enhancement (39%) occurs at the top of the cloud layer.
-When the cloud layer is placed - 15 high in the troposphere, photolysis rate enhancements occur above and throughout most of the cloud's vertical extent, and significant reductions occur below the cloud.
-The increase at the top of the cloud layer is 62% and the reduction at the Earth's surface is 46%.
-For the multiple cloud layer case, the above-cloud enhancement of $J(O^1D)$ is even more pronounced (68%) compared to the single-cloud cases and the reduction - of $J(O^1D)$ below the high cloud is smaller.
+The results are comparable with the results of Tie et al. (2003b) (FTUV) and very similar to Liu et al. (2006a) (Fast-J): For the low-cloud case (a), $J(O^1D)$ increases above and throughout most of the cloud.
+The maximum enhancement (20%) occurs at the top of the cloud layer.
+When the cloud layer is placed high in the troposphere, photolysis rate enhancements occur above and throughout most of the cloud's vertical extent, and significant reductions occur below the cloud.
+The increase at the top of the cloud layer is 52% and the reduction at the Earth's surface is 32%.
+For the multiple cloud layer case, the above-cloud enhancement of $J(O^1D)$ is even more pronounced (58%) compared to the single-cloud cases and the reduction of $J(O^1D)$ below the high cloud is smaller.
 Both of these features are attributed to the internal reflections of radiation occurring between the two layers of clouds.
-The photolysis rates at the surface for this case are the lowest (56% reduction compared to clear-sky), since the overall effect of two cloud layers is stronger than that of a single one, as expected. - 25 3.2 Comparison to measurements well and use both surface observations (from the Weybourne Atmospheric Observatory Summer Experiment - WAOSE'95) and aircraft measurements (from a flight which was part of the ACSOE experiment in 1997).
+The photolysis rates at the surface for this case are the lowest (41% reduction compared to clear-sky), since the overall effect of two cloud layers is stronger than that of a single one, as expected.

+3.2 Comparison to measurements

 The next step was to compare the Fast-JX photolysis rates to measurements.
 Comparisons of Fast-J results to measurements have been shown in the past (Barnard et al., 2004), but only for $J(NO_2)$ and only for the surface.
-Here, we assess $J(O^1D)$ results as
+Here, we assess $J(O^1D)$ results as well and use both surface observations (from the Weybourne Atmospheric Observatory Summer Experiment - WAOSE'95) and aircraft measurements (from a flight which was part of the ACSOE experiment in 1997).